SrinivasNampalli/robot-motor-pdm-fusion/ieee-research-paper.md

 Key contributions include a robust feature engineering pipeline incorporating temporal dependencies, comparative analysis with session-based splitting revealing Random Forest's superiority (ROC-AUC=0.871), identification of position sensors as the primary anomaly predictor (49.2% feature importance), and a deployable API achieving 42ms single-prediction latency suitable for real-time industrial integration.

+We further translate model outputs into actionable maintenance responses via an FDIR blueprint that defines an error taxonomy, residual health monitors, rapid isolation tests, and a recovery ladder that escalates from retries to safe stops.
+The accompanying observability stack tracks detection latency, false alarms, MTTR, and safe-stop frequency, ensuring that multi-sensor insights extend all the way to operational decision-making.

 With position sensors exhibiting the highest individual sensor anomaly rate (24.9%), the analysis provides actionable insights for maintenance prioritization.
 Feature importance analysis reveals that position accounts for 49.2% of model feature importance, with electrical signals (voltage: 18.4%) and thermal patterns (temperature features: 16.6%) providing complementary information, validating our multi-sensor fusion approach.

 Industrial deployment scenarios suggest potential for 30–45% reduction in unplanned downtime and 20–25% decrease in unnecessary maintenance interventions under typical PdM adoption assumptions.
-The modular architecture ensures scalability, while the RESTful API facilitates integration with existing infrastructure.
+The modular architecture ensures scalability, while the RESTful API and FDIR loop facilitate integration with existing infrastructure and safety protocols.

 This work advances the field of industrial predictive maintenance by providing a validated, production-ready framework that bridges the gap between academic research and practical implementation.
 As Industry 4.0 continues evolving, such systems become critical for maintaining competitive advantage through operational excellence.